Running Faster and Smarter

 Inbound in Action

-For cryogenic machining, we created 3 primary content assets: a technical white paper, a fact sheet which dispels myths associated with older cryogenic technologies and a “A Cold Hard Fact Sheet” which provided a quick break down on the benefits of 5ME Cryo.
-Using a series of blog posts, print and banner ads, and Calls to Action (CTAs), began establishing 5ME as a thought leader and pulling prospects through to our landing pages.
+For cryogenic machining, we created three primary content assets: a technical white paper, a fact sheet which dispels myths associated with older cryogenic technologies, and a “A Cold Hard Fact Sheet” which provided a quick breakdown on the benefits of 5ME Cryo.
+Using a series of blog posts, print and banner ads, and Calls to Action (CTAs), we began establishing 5ME as a thought leader and pulling prospects through to our landing pages.